Denzel-Awuah/Denzel-Awuah/README.md

 ###

-<p align="left">🤝 A Full-Stack Software Engineer with a passion and focus on creating efficient and innovative solutions.<br>🔭 I’m currently working on creating Full-Stack Web Applications<br>⚡ Fun fact, I currently have 10 years of software development experience and 5 years of professional work experience.</p>
+<p align="left">🤝 A Full-Stack Software Engineer with a passion and focus on creating efficient and innovative solutions.<br>🔭 I’m currently working on creating Full-Stack Web Applications. <br>⚡ Fun fact, I currently have 10 years of software development experience and 5 years of professional work experience.</p>

 ###